Roasted Garlic Broccoli is crispy, crunchy, and loaded with garlic flavor—thanks to a little kitchen hack!

 - 2 large garlic cloves, grated on a microplane

 - ¼ teaspoon kosher salt

 - Preheat the oven to 400°F.

 - Place the broccoli on a large sheet pan.
 Pour the garlic and olive oil over the top and toss with your hands, rubbing the olive oil/garlic mixture into the broccoli.
 Spread evenly across the sheet pan, making sure the broccoli doesn’t overlap.
 Sprinkle with kosher salt.

-- Bake for 15–20 minutes, or until the broccoli is crisp on the edges.
+- Bake for 20–22 minutes, or until the broccoli is crisp on the edges.

 Leave a Reply